anoma/engine/README.md

 ### DSL for Engine Definition

-A engine definition consists of:
+The DSL now features **compile-time validation** and a clean, simplified syntax.
+Engine definitions consist of:

-- Declaring the message interface and behaviour, which is mandatory (at the moment).
+- Declaring the message interface and behaviour (mandatory)
-- Declaring configuration, environment, and the message filter, which is optional, but recommended.
+- Declaring configuration and environment (optional but recommended)
+- Message filters for selective processing (optional)

 ```elixir
 import EngineSystem.Engine.DSL